Below, you will find the latest information about what we are doing at the Gallery to ensure you have a safe and welcoming visit.

 See our membership terms and conditions

 Our Members must book a timed ticket in advance.
-There are three ticket options which are free for Members:

 Members who are subscribed to our emails will be the first to hear when new tickets are made available.
 Members get a range of benefits for supporting the Gallery including free exhibition access and priority booking for our public events programme.